ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S24/slides.md

 ### Overview

 - Comprehensive
+  - The questions from the mid-term will be included, but slightly edited.
 - 3 hours
+  - You can expect the exam to be about three times as long as the midterm.
 - The exam is closed book and notes.
 <!-- ### PUT THE NOTE HERE -->